SnehilPatel/UrlShortenerService/README.md

 Getting Started

 To get started with the URL shortener, follow these steps:
-1. Clone the repository:  clone
+1. Clone the repository:  git clone https://github.com/SnehilPatel/UrlShortenerService.git
 2. Install Golang: Make sure you have Golang installed on your machine.
 You can download it from the official Golang website.
 3. Build and run the application:                                                                                                            go build .
 ./url-shortener